emberjs/rfcs/text/0730-semver-for-ts.md

 In addition to *writing* these tests, package authors should make sure to run the tests (as appropriate to the testing tool chosen) in their continuous integration configuration, so that any changes made to the library are validated to make sure the API has not been changed accidentally.

-Further, just as packages are encouraged to test against all a matrix of Ember versions which includes the current stable release, the currently active Ember LTS release, and the canary and beta releases, packages should test the types against all versions of TypeScript supported by the package (see the [suggested policy for version support](#policy-for-supported-typescript-versions) below) as well as the upcoming version (the `next` tag for the `typescript` package on npm).
+Further, just as packages are encouraged to test against a matrix of Ember versions which includes the current stable release, the currently active Ember LTS release, and the canary and beta releases, packages should test the types against all versions of TypeScript supported by the package (see the [suggested policy for version support](#policy-for-supported-typescript-versions) below) as well as the upcoming version (the `next` tag for the `typescript` package on npm).

 Type tests can run as normal [ember-try] variations or similar CI.
 Typed Ember will document a conventional setup for ember-try configurations, so that correct integration into CI setups will be straightforward for package authors.